emabee/rust-hdbconnect/hdbconnect_async/README.md

 ## Documentation

-See <https://docs.rs/hdbconnect_async/> for the full functionality of hdbconnect.
+See <https://docs.rs/hdbconnect_async/> for the full functionality of hdbconnect_async.

 There you find also more code examples, especially in the description of module `code_examples`.